-Equality, diversity and inclusion
+Equality, diversity and inclusion (EDI)

-We have a genuine commitment to equality of opportunity for our staff and students, and are proud to employ a workforce that reflects the diverse community we serve.
+We have a genuine commitment to equality of opportunity for our staff and students and are proud to employ a workforce that reflects the diverse community we serve:

 Embedding equality, diversity and inclusion in our culture

 Specialist staff networks, forums and events are just some of the ways in which we keep our community connected and engaged with diversity issues.
-Our efforts in going above and beyond legislation have resulted in us receiving several awards by relevant external bodies.